jdspugh/jdspugh.github.io/_posts/2023-03-23-minimalist-login-system.md

 The cookie is sent to the server with every browser request.
 The server will cross reference the cookie's value with the `token` stored in the database to make sure that the user is still logged in.

-# MLS vs UPL
+# VC vs UP

-Here is a comparison of MLS vs UPL.
+Here is a comparison of VC vs UP.
 The issues are listed in rough order of importance.
 Green cells indicate a positive outcomes and red cells a negative outcome.
-Technically we can see a many more advantages in using the MLS vs the UPL system.
+Technically we can see a many more advantages in using the VC vs the UP system.

 <table>
   <tr>
     <th>Issue</th>
-    <th>MLS</th>
+    <th>VC</th>
-    <th>UPL</th>
+    <th>UP</th>
   </tr>
   <tr>
     <td>Credential theft</td>
-    <td style="background-color: #D4E7CE">Lower risk, temporary verification codes.
-A new one is created each time the user logs into a new session.</td>
+    <td style="background-color: #D4E7CE">Lower risk, temporary verification codes.<br /><br />A new random verification code is created each time the user requests one and it is removed from the database once they have successfully logged in.
+Codes should be removed after a few minutes for added security.<br /><br />If all credentials are stolen all users can be safely logged out in order to invalidate the stolen credentials.</td>
     <td style="background-color: #F2C5C6">Higher risk, static passwords can be stolen and remain valid until the user changes their password.</td>
   </tr>
   <tr>